simonsobs/pspy/INSTALL_MACOS.rst

     sudo CC=gcc python setup.py install
     sudo python setup.py test

-the last comment will run a bunch of tests that should all be succesfuls.
+the last command will run a bunch of tests that should all be succesfuls.
 Then ``pspy`` is installed via

 .. code:: shell